glitchdotcom/devto/README.md

 ### Drafting
 You're welcome to use whatever tools work for you.
 I strongly recommend using a tool like [Hemingway](http://www.hemingwayapp.com/), which encourages concise engaging writing.
 Make sure you follow the checklist in the Appendix.

-Drafts can be submitted via Google Docs or whatever tool you like to write in.
+Drafts should be submitted as Markdown via pull request at [devto-posts](https://github.com/glitchdotcom/devto-posts).
+So for example my post about Testing I would create a new file called test.md, add my post draft, and create a branch.
+Then submit a pull request for that branch to master.
+If you're new to GitHub, Melissa can help you with a personalized tutorial.

 At this point don't worry about embeds, pictures or any other formatting.

 After your draft is ready:
 - add a comment to the Clubhouse card with a link to your draft
 - assign to Melissa

+### Automated feedback
+When you submit a pull request on [devto-posts](https://github.com/glitchdotcom/devto-posts) you'll get some automated checks via GitHub Actions.
+You can see the results in the "checks" area of the Pull Request.
+- [Vale](https://errata-ai.github.io/vale/) looks for common mistakes and gives some totally optional writing advice.
+- [Link Checker](https://github.com/marketplace/actions/link-checker) visits the links in your post to make sure they work.

 ### Feedback
 For the feedback process we'll give you big picture pointers on the structure and content of your piece.
 We will not directly edit your piece at this stage.
-After preparing Feedback Melissa will reassign the story to you.
+After preparing feedback the editor will reassign the Pull Request and story to you.
 When you incorporate the feedback, please reassign to Melissa for review.

+#### Technical Review
+The editor may add an additional reviewer for highly technical subjects if they are outside their experitise.

 ### Copyediting
 At this stage, put your post into Dev.to and add any formatting and code blocks you'd like.
-Assign back to Melissa.
+Assign back to the editor.

-We'll make minor copy edits (spelling, grammar, formatting etc) directly, add UTM params to your links, and add images if you haven't.
+We'll add UTM params to your links, and add images if you haven't.
+We'll also update the post in the [devto-posts](https://github.com/glitchdotcom/devto-posts) repo to make sure the links are checked.

 ### Ready to post!
 Next we'll workshop Tweets and social media images.
 Feel free to leave this to us.
 When we publish we'll promote on our Dev Twitter and the homepage.

 ## Appendix